promptmike/github-learn-notes/github-foundations-part-1-of-2/03-introduction-to-githubs-products/unit-4-of-9-github-billing.md

 > GitHub offers consolidated billing for large enterprises

 Bills include fixed subscriptions to plans and products, plus usage-based billing for services that incur costs over time
-> GitHub offers plans, product subscriptions, usage-based billing for additional services and consolidation of billing for enterprise
+> GitHub offers plans, product subscriptions, and usage-based billing for additional services and consolidation of billing for enterprise

 **==Note==**
 Most plans include a set number of free usage minutes or storage.
 For example, GitHub Pro includes 3,000 free GitHub Actions minutes per month.
 You can manage overages by setting spending limits.